Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "You know them?"

-"Not *person’ly.* Just… knowin’ what I know *of* them.
+"Not *person’ly.* Just... knowin’ what I know *of* them.
 The Gao they’re buildin’ won’t forget.
 I’d bet they didn’t even need to prompt someone."

 Ukusevi decided the pancake batter was appropriately mixed and set it down.
 She wasn’t quite sure *where* the alien food had come from: both the Gao and the Humans claimed it as their own, and she was pretty sure she’d seen a similar recipe in an old book from the archives once.
 Maybe pancakes were just universal.
 "You sound like you admire them greatly."